‘This Is Us’: Milo Ventimiglia Praises Mandy Moore For Inspiring Jack Portrayal

-The season finale of This Is Us has been nothing short of ominous as we witnessed a drunk Jack Pearson (played by Milo Ventimiglia) getting into his car in a desperate attempt to save his failing marriage with Rebecca (played by Mandy Moore).
+The season finale of This Is Us has been nothing short of ominous, as we witnessed a drunk Jack Pearson (played by Milo Ventimiglia) getting into his car in a desperate attempt to save his failing marriage with Rebecca (played by Mandy Moore).
 Viewers already know at this point that Jack could be headed to an inevitable collision course with death, and the season finale could give hints as to what could have led to it.

 Milo Ventimiglia told Entertainment Weekly that the one question lingering over viewers’ minds as to what will happen to Jack will finally be answered.